How We Teach Our Children About Other Cultures

-As a parent of two toddlers (aged 18 months and 2.5 years), one of my goals is to expose them to a variety of different cultures.
-I've always loved learning about, and experiencing, the types of music, literature, dancing, and food that different cultures have to offer (pretty sure I could eat falafel all day, every day!)
+As a parent of two toddler children, one of my goals is to expose them to a variety of different cultures.
+I've always truly loved learning about, and experiencing, the types of music, literature, dancing, and food that different cultures have to offer.
 This is something that my husband and I want to share with our sons.
-We want to learn together, and build a family tradition of our own, by periodically holding a "cultural night" in our home.
+We want to learn together by periodically taking time to focus on and learn about a particular culture.
 We've done this several times since our sons have been born.
-Typically, we select a country, then choose a recipe and music to listen to while we eat.
-And as the boys grow, we can do even more!
+We'll pick a night, select a country, then choose traditional foods to eat and traditional music to listen to.
+As our sons grow, we will be able to incorporate even more!

-To learn about the rest of the world!
+By teaching your children about other cultures, you're helping them to learn about the world and about the great diversity our planet offers.
 My husband and I would love to travel more, but with two small children, (plus having enough time and resources) that can be a challenge.
-Crafting a cultural night is one way to experience the world from your own home.
+Teaching at home, trying new foods, and listening to new music, is one way to experience the world from your own home.

-This idea is also two-fold.
-My hope is that exposure to new and different foods will allow my boys to become well-rounded eaters.
-It's well known that kids can be very picky eaters and this can be frustrating for parents.
+In addition to learning more about our world, I also hope that exposure to new and different foods will allow my boys to become well-rounded eaters.
+As I said earlier, I have two toddlers and it's well known that toddlers can be very picky eaters.
+This can be frustrating for new parents.
 And do I ever understand!
-Overall, my boys are fairly accepting of new foods, but there have been situations where they've refused food, thrown it on the floor, or carried on about how they wanted something else (an orange, a banana, anything but this black bean burger!)
-During a cultural night, we can push their taste buds and encourage adventurous eating.
-It also makes the meal fun, and not a power struggle.
+Overall, my boys are fairly accepting of most foods, but there have been situations where they've refused food, thrown it on the floor, or carried on about how they wanted something else (an orange, a banana, anything but this black bean burger!)
+By trying traditional foods from other countries, we can push their taste buds and encourage adventurous eating.
+Bonus: it also makes the meal fun, and not a power struggle.

 Tried and Kid Approved